grapestone5321/reflections/README.md

 For a more in-depth look, check out this seminal 20-page paper on the topic.

+## Reflect: Using History for Efficiency
+Now that you've learned about some version control systems, and how they can help you save the history of a file, go add the following question and your thoughts on it to your reflections file:

+How could having easy access to the entire history of a file make you a more efficient programmer in the long term?

+When you've updated your document, click "Next" to learn about some differences between these version control systems.

 ## Reflect: How Do You Want to Use Git?
 Go add the following question and your thoughts on it to your reflections file: